-Our trip begins at 8am at our meet-up hotel in St. George, UT, where we will transfer to Snow Canyon State Park for our orientation and bike fitting.
+Our trip begins this morning at our meet-up hotel in St. George, UT, where we will transfer to Snow Canyon State Park for our orientation and bike fitting.
 We start riding from the state park as we head toward Pioneer Park and later to Hurricane, UT as a warmup for the week ahead.
 Along the way, your guides share stories and answer questions about the geology and history of this unique corner of the American West.
 The day finishes in Springdale, UT, the gateway to Zion National Park at our campground for the next two nights.
 We will have dinner at our campsites prepared by our guides.
 Lunch and dinner included.

 Cycling: 35 miles, Elevation gain/loss: +2,044'/-2,363'; Van transfer: 30 minutes

 We start the day riding the Zion National Park roads and bike trails including the 1000' climb to the "Tunnel".
 The day includes the signature red road of Zion's canyon bottom beneath towering cliffs.
 Lunch today will be on your own so that you can explore the town of Springdale, UT.
 After lunch your guides will lead an optional hike on the famous Watchman Trail with more free time after the hike in Springdale.
 Relax at camp this evening and refuel with a guide prepared dinner.
 Breakfast and dinner included.